What Is the Eye of Ra? Egyptian Protection Symbol (5 Facts)

 what is the egyptian eye of ra

 The Eye of Ra is an ancient Egyptian symbol loaded with potent symbolism and historical significance.
-The female counterpart to the Egyptian sun god Ra, the eye of Ra was an extension of his powers, yet also acting as an independent entity with its own attributes.
+The female counterpart to the Egyptian sun god Ra, the eye of Ra, was an extension of his powers, yet also acting as an independent entity with its own attributes.
 Sometimes called the “eye of truth,” Egyptians believed the eye could see anything, giving it an overwhelming sense of authority over mankind.
-The symbol appeared in various forms of Egyptian art, including hieroglyphs, carvings and amulets as a stylized human eye resembling that of a falcon, with a teardrop falling from it.
-Let’s dive in and take a closer look at the symbol’s magical significance in ancient Egypt.
+The symbol appeared in various forms of Egyptian art, including hieroglyphs, carvings, and amulets, as a stylized human eye resembling that of a falcon, with a teardrop falling from it.
+Let’s take a closer look at the symbol’s magical significance in ancient Egypt.

 The Eye of Ra